DHTMLX/docs-spreadsheet/docs/mcp-server.md

 ## Wiring the MCP server into your AI tool

-Registering the MCP server is a one-time step per tool, though the motion changes: a typed CLI command here, a pasted JSON snippet there.
+Registering the MCP server is a one-time step per tool, using either a CLI command or a JSON configuration snippet depending on the tool.
 Either way, point your tool at this URL:

 ~~~jsx
 https://docs.dhtmlx.com/mcp